epfl-ada/ada-2021-project-therealabracadabra/README.md

 A general sentiment analysis has been made for both newspapers for each year.
 An emotion analysis has also been made for each subject described above.

 ## Verification
 At the end, the “parameters” which significantly allow to make the difference between the two journals are applied on a third newspaper.
-We have chosen the Washington post which has a ["lean left bias"] (https://www.allsides.com/news-source/washington-post-media-bias) as NY times.
+We have chosen the Washington post which has a [lean left bias] (https://www.allsides.com/news-source/washington-post-media-bias) as NY times.

 # Proposed timeline and organization within the team
 Timeline:
-• 29/11 - 5/12: Build all files that will be used for the analysis.
+- 29/11 - 5/12: Build all files that will be used for the analysis.
-• 26/12 - 12/12: Apply the methods given below and calculate the tests of probabilities.
+- 26/12 - 12/12: Apply the methods given below and calculate the tests of probabilities.
-• 12/12 - 17/12: Plot the graphs and apply the relevant methods on a 3rd newspaper.
+- 12/12 - 17/12: Plot the graphs and apply the relevant methods on a 3rd newspaper.

 Organization:
 - François Charrouin: Sentiment and emotion analysis